 So, what is “Rebuilding Rome” all about?
 Well, have you ever heard the phrase, “Rome wasn’t built in a day?”
 That phrase is a French proverb from the 1100s.
 It basically means that anything meaningful that has to be done, does take some time.
 Officially, Rome was established on April 21st, 753 B.C.
 But, the empire was not all built on that day.
 It took approximately 276 years to build the Roman Empire.
 Seems like a long time, right?
 Well, consider that the Roman Empire lasted for 1,229 years.
 I’d say the Romans got a pretty solid return on investment.
-There is also a slightly less known phrase, “Rome is Burning.”
+There is also the phrase, “Rome is Burning.”
 That phrase refers to the Great Fire of Rome that took place in 64 A.D.
 The fire devastated Rome.
 Three of Rome’s districts were completely wiped out by the carnage and only four of Rome’s districts were left untouched.
 Homes burned, hundreds died and thousands were left homeless.
 Though the fire devastated Rome, it did not destroy Rome due to the fact that the Roman Empire did not fall until 476 A.D.
 People contend that the Roman Empire did not completely collapse until 1453 A.D., however, it was known as the Byzantine Empire (strike one) and when the Western Roman Empire collapsed in 476 A.D., it was essentially the start of the Dark Ages (that’s strikes two, three and…if a fourth strike existed, it’d be strike four because…the Dark Ages.)

 The reason that I look closer to my 19 year-old self today and not my peak 21 year-old self is due to an injury I first suffered in July of 2013.
 I had just finished a workout and was on my way to a radiology center for an MRI on my right wrist.
 I broke both my wrists playing hockey as a kid and I endured painful cysts in both my wrists when I got older.
 The cysts were diagnosed and taken care of by a steroid injection from a doctor.
 Before the steroid injections, though, they had to take an MRI.
 Now, if you have ever had an MRI before, you know that you basically have to be completely still for an extended period of time (in this case, about 30 minutes.)
 I remember having to keep my arm extended and still for a long period of time.
 When I came out of the radiology center, I remember having this pain in my right shoulder.
 That’s when it all began.